 Computer vision (CV) is an exciting and rapidly changing field.
-In a little over a dozen years, deep learning algorithms have revolutionized many aspects of computer vision.
+In a little over a dozen years, deep learning algorithms have revolutionized many aspects of CV.
+In the past few years, the emergence of powerful generative algorithms are having a significant impact on CV.
 Applications that were infeasible or impractical a few years ago are now in routine production.
-These advances allow intelligent systems to interact with the real-world using vision.
+These advances allow intelligent systems to interact with the real-world using CV.
 Examples of modern CV applications include digital photography, robotic vision, autonomous vehicles, image generation, medical imaging, and scientific imaging.
 This course is a fast-paced survey of both the fundamental theory of CV algorithms and hands-on practice.
 Successfully deploying CV applications often requires a combination of classical methods and state-of-the-art algorithms.
-Therefore, this course covers the classical image processing and CV techniques often found in practical CV pipelines.
-From this foundation the course moves to the deep learning algorithms that have revolutionized CV.
+Therefore, this course covers the classical image processing and CV techniques, often found in practical CV pipelines.
+From this foundation the course moves to the predictive and generative deep learning algorithms, that have revolutionized CV.
 Students apply tools drawn from the extensive universe of Python CV-related packages in the hands-on assignments to reinforce key principles.
-Major topics covered in the course include: algorithms used to prepare images, transform images, and extract features; statistical properties of images and methods of decomposition; machine learning algorithms for CV, including deep learning; classification of objects in images; motion in images and optical flow; object detection and tracking algorithms; models for stereo vision; segmentation of images; and image generative models.
+Students enrolled for graduate credit are required to perform, present, and report on an independent project.
+This project must demonstrate a mastery of methods covered in the course as applied to a suitable real-world data set.
+Major topics covered in the course include algorithms used to prepare and transform images and extract features; statistical properties of images and methods of decomposition; components of deep learning algorithms for CV; classification of objects in images; generative CV algorithms; motion in images and optical flow; object detection and tracking algorithms; models for 3D vision; and segmentation of images.

 Credits: 4